apptension/saas-boilerplate/services/docs/docs/setup-aws/infrastructure-components.md

 A CDK stack that contains resources, which are used by multiple environments.
 If there's no need to create something per environment stage it should end up in this CDK stack.
+We will take care of this part in [Initial setup](/setup-aws/initial-setup) section.

 ## Environment stage